unrealwork/atsd-use-cases/USVisaRefusal/README.md

 | 2015  | 2069.43155    |
 ```

-Of the **$2.069 billion** that the U.S. made from non-immigration visas, how much of that was earned from visa applications that were denied?
+In comparison to the **$2.069 billion** that the U.S. made from non-immigration visas, how much was earned from visa applications that were submitted but denied?
 We can load visa refusal rates from
 [travel.state.gov](https://travel.state.gov/content/dam/visas/Statistics/Non-Immigrant-Statistics/RefusalRates/FY16.pdf) into ATSD as a series, and then calculate the
 total dollar amount earned from visas that were denied.
-In 2015 Mexico topped the list for paying the most for refused visa applications at **$47,733,805.65**.
+In 2015 Mexico topped the list for paying the most for refused visa applications at **$59,794,320.00**.

 ```sql
 SELECT  t1.tags.country as 'Country', t1.value as 'Total Visas Issued', t2.value as 'Visa Refusal Rate',